RapidProduction/wordle-bot/README.md

-# A simple Wordle Bot
+# A Simple Wordle Bot
 Try out WORDLE guessing algorithm

 ### To run it: